joefiorini/userobsessed/_posts/2011-04-14-do-i-have-to-use-coffeescript.markdown

 ---
 date: April 17, 2011
-title: Do I have to use CoffeScript?
+title: Do I have to use CoffeeScript?
 source: http://doihavetousecoffeescriptinrails.com/
 layout: post
 category: productivity